 Total average monthly revenue in 2020: ~ $2,350

 Keep in mind that this is my side-gig, so naturally, I only spend a few hours a week (10-20 hours per month) designing and promoting my templates.

-Selling on a third-party platform like Etsy, for example, involved creating an account and listing your products.
-Some platforms may have you apply for a shop first, such as Creative Market, and when your application is approved, you can start selling products right away.
+Selling on a third-party platform like Etsy, for example, involves creating an account and listing your products.
+Simple!
+Some platforms may have you apply for a shop first, such as Creative Market, and when your application is approved, you can start selling right away.

 Selling on your own website, however, takes a bit of work.
 Depending on where you sell, your process may look different.
-I have students (on my course — Side Income with Canva Templates — where I teach people how to get this side-business going more in-depth than what I’m sharing in this blog post) who have their websites on WordPress while some others have their shops on Shopify.
+I have students (on my online course — Side Income with Canva Templates — where I teach people how to create a Canva template side business and share more in-depth information than I have shared here) who have their websites on WordPress WooCommerce while some others have their shops on Shopify.

 Personally, I prefer WordPress, so for the rest of this section, I’ll use WordPress as the reference.